jalanb/ZatSo/zatso/speech/the_parts_of_englishy_speech.md

 The words function as meanings of the text.

-An individual word can function as more than one word when used in different circumstances.
+An individual word can function as more than one word when used in different contexts.

 Understanding parts of speech is essential for determining the correct definition of a word when using the dictionary.